In March 2017 James Murphy was named ‘best for tummies’ in Tatler magazine’s Cosmetic Surgery Guide.

-Jacqueline is responsible for the majority of your post-op dressing appointments and assists Messrs Murphy and Goodwin with consultations and minor procedures.
+Jacqueline is responsible for the majority of your post-op dressing appointments and assists Mr Murphy and Mr Yapa with consultations and minor procedures.
 Following your discharge, Jacqueline will be your personal point of contact for advice and support and will liaise with you throughout your recovery.

 Dr Maguire qualified from the University of Manchester and did his postgraduate training in anaesthesia in the UK and New Zealand.
 His is a Consultant Anaesthetist at the University Hospital of South Manchester and Christie Hospital NHS Trusts where he specialises in anaesthesia for Reconstructive Plastic Surgery, particularly head and neck cancer work, which he undertakes with Mr Murphy.

 He is also a Tutor for the Royal College of Anaesthetists and oversees the training of Anaesthetic Registrars in the North West.
 He has an active interest in research and teaching and specialises in obstetric anaesthesia.